svenbolte/Open-Audit-Classic/README.md

 Mein OpenAudit Classic Fork ist AGPLv3 lizenziert --> GPL.txt im htdocs/openaudit Verzeichnis

--This Fork and further development on it is based on Open-Audit when 2010.08.31-
+-This Fork and its further development on it is based on Open-Audit when 2010.08.31-